CodeScop/Oge-Mai-Field-Guide/desertresources.md

   - Ruins Battles: Lubu (450 words for 4-5)
   - HuntS1 Quests: Joining the Hunt (10), Spreading Hope (10), A Season for Hope (5), A Clue to the Past (5), Elder Library Assistants (5), Elder Library's Security (5), Proving Your Worth 1/4 (10), Proving Your Curiosity 2/4 (10), Proving Your Perserverance 3/4 (10), Proving Your Cunning 4/4 (10), Proving Your Mettle 5/6 (15), Protecting the Past (10), Studying Substance Samples (10), To Hope is to Plan (10), Time of Reflection (10), A Battle of Wills (10), Curator's Family (25)
   - Hunt S2 Quests: A Season to Explore (100), Battle of Merit (25), Wandering We Go (10), We Wander Together (10), Strengthening Your Loyalty (10), Strengthening Your Viewpoint 2/3 (10), Strengthening Your Friendship 3/3 (10), Strengthening Your Timing 4/5 (10), Our Waymark Stones (10), Dazzling Desert Diversity (10), Guarding the Path (5), State of Rest (5), A Distant Figure (5), Seeing It Through (5), Herding the Herders (25)
-  - later game
+  - later Hunt

-- **Late June-July 2020 Sources Outside the Hunt:**
+- **Late Aug 2020 Sources Outside the Hunt:**

-  Late June/July 2020 sources are Hunt monsters and monsters with metal and/or rock (subject to interpretation)

-  - ALIEN METEOROID, FOREST
-  - 3PC Battles: Desert Wignow (444 words for 4-5), Rulo (550 words for 5-6), Yasri (1250 words for 12-13)
-  - Gansu Battles: Desert Wignow (444 words for 4-5), Sparfly (450 words for 4-5), Rulo (550 words for 5-6), Wetu (1100 words for 11)
-  - DESERT EXPEDITION:

-    - Dig Battles: Hunt monsters only
-    - Ruins Battles: Hunt monsters only
-  - later game
+  Late August 2020 sources are - wait for it - BLUE.

+  ...
+I am exhausted from the Expedition Explosion this month, so instead of my usual Hunter Token source list built after running a battle against every monster in the game, I'm going to simply list monsters that appear to fit the clue and have the Hunter Token icon in their drop list.
+Look up their wordcount and infer their drops as you will.

 - **Sell price:** 10 Coins (don't sell, much better to spend)